guardian/simple-configuration/Readme.md

 Parameters can be encrypted and are named following this convention: `"/path/my.typesafe.config.key"`.
 Here's an example: `/PROD/mobile/mobile-fronts/apis.capi.timeout`

 ### FileConfigurationLocation
 This will be useful when loading a file ouside of your classpath.
-Typically, a configuration that can contain secrets and that shouldn't be committed on the repository.
+Typically, a configuration that can contain secrets and that shouldn't be committed to the repository.
 This is used by default when in DEV mode and points to `~/.gu/${identity.app}.conf`

 ### ResourceConfigurationLocation
 This will load a configuration file from within your classpath.
 Typically a file under the `resource` folder of your project.
-It is useful if your configuration can be committed in your repo and is directly accessible from the classpath.
+It is useful if your configuration can be committed to your repo and is directly accessible from the classpath.

 ### ComposedConfigurationLocation
 Composes a list of `ConfigurationLocation`s.
 Configurations earlier in the list take precedence over ones later in the list.

 ## IAM permissions
+### When using AppIdentity.whoAmI on an EC2 instance
-- if you use `AppIdentity.whoAmI` on an ec2 instance.
-Note that you won't need that for a lambda as these are passed as environment variables
+_Note that you won't need it for a lambda as these are passed as environment variables_
 ```json
 {
     "Effect": "Allow",